Azkellas/linter-clang-tidy/README.md

 * Test all checks on existing code, with `-checks=*`
 * Create a config file with `-dump-config`.
 It creates a file ".clang-tidy" that saves your configuration in the current directory. clang-tidy attempts to read configuration for each source file from a _.clang-tidy_ file located in the closest parent directory of the source file.
-* See the checks enabled with `-list-checks` and edit your config file to disabled those you don't need.
-The less you have, the faster clang-tidy is.
+* See the checks enabled with `-list-checks` and edit your config file to disable those you don't need.
+The less you have, the faster clang-tidy.